The stories behind the Met Gala outfits

 The annual Met Gala is the fashion industry's night of nights.

-The star-studded party raises money for the Metropolitan Museum of Arts Costume Institute - but is basically a chance for extremely beautiful people to wear extremely beautiful clothes.
+The star-studded party raises money for the Metropolitan Museum of Arts Costume Institute - but is also basically a chance for extremely beautiful people to wear extremely beautiful clothes.

 This year's theme was Heavenly Bodies: Fashion and the Catholic Imagination - also the title of the Met's new exhibition.